sysalexis/DevOps/ci-cd/README.md

 # Continuous Integration / Deployment

 You know what the say ...
-If you are doing Continues Deployment you must be doing Continues Integration
+If you are doing Continuous Deployment you must be doing Continuous Integration

+Deploy an EC2 Instance from Public AMI , AMI contains:

+1. Ubuntu OS
+2. Jenkins Server
+3. Maven
+4. JDK
+5. AWS CLI Tools

+See AMIID.md for the AMI ID.

-This demo is a simple EC2 Instance running ubuntu (yeah a love ubuntu do not start with me... ;-) , The purpose is to demonstrate a CI/CD Simple pipeline, the flow:
+The purpose is to demonstrate a CI/CD Simple pipeline, the flow:

 ```
 Simple "Hello World!"
 Java APP ---> Remote Repo on GitHub
 											|